A peek at MannKind Corporation (MNKD): Who has invested in It?

 The top institutional shareholder in the company is Blackrock Inc. with over 17.98 million shares valued at $56.26 million.
 The investor’s holdings represent 7.27% of the MNKD Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 12.29 million shares valued at $38.47 million to account for 4.97% of the shares outstanding.
 The other top investors are State Street Corporation which holds 8.85 million shares representing 3.58% and valued at over $27.69 million, while FMR, LLC holds 1.51% of the shares totaling 3.73 million with a market value of $11.68 million.

-MannKind Corporation (NASDAQ: MNKD) is 7.99% higher on its value in year-to-date trading and has touched a low of $0.80 and a high of $6.25 in the current 52-week trading range.
+MannKind Corporation (NASDAQ: MNKD) is 21.41% higher on its value in year-to-date trading and has touched a low of $0.80 and a high of $6.25 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The MNKD stock was last observed hovering at around $3.62 in the last trading session, with the day’s loss setting it -0.24% off its average median price target of $6.75 for the next 12 months.
-It is also 57.75% off the consensus price target high of $8.00 offered by 4 analysts, but current levels are 48.0% higher than the price target low of $6.50 for the same period.
+The MNKD stock was last observed hovering at around $3.63 in the last trading session, with the day’s gains setting it 0.17% off its average median price target of $6.50 for the next 12 months.
+It is also 52.5% off the consensus price target high of $8.00 offered by 5 analysts, but current levels are 24.0% higher than the price target low of $5.00 for the same period.

-The stock witnessed a -11.98% loss in the last 1 month and extending the period to 3 months gives it a 13.04%, and is -39.75% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 14.91% over the week and 13.59% over the month.
+The stock witnessed a -19.15% loss in the last 1 month and extending the period to 3 months gives it a 28.81%, and is 0.53% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.74% over the week and 11.17% over the month.

 MannKind Corporation (MNKD) Analyst Forecasts